 International Health Insurance: More comprehensive than travel insurance, international private health insurance covers both emergency and routine health care and is valid in multiple countries.
 It’s designed for long-term residents and those who frequently travel between countries.

-Local Health Insurance: In some cases, digital nomads may choose to purchase local health insurance if they plan to stay in one country for an extended period.
-This option can be more cost-effective but is generally less comprehensive and often not valid outside the country of purchase.
+Local Health Insurance: In some cases, digital nomads may purchase local health insurance if they plan to stay in one country for an extended period.
+This option can be more cost-effective but is generally less comprehensive and often only valid in the country of purchase.

 Navigating residency and work permit requirements as a digital nomad can be challenging since they vary significantly by country.
 There are several requirements and considerations that you should keep in mind.